Good choice

 • No (0 points)

-• Which stakeholders can participate in the standard-setting process?
+• Can stakeholders participate in the standard-setting process?

 Answer: All stakeholders